- Teacher Certification Map

 Important Note: Education licensure requirements, statistics and other information are subject to change.
 CertificationMap.com makes its best effort to keep content accurate; however, the official sources are the state education departments.
 Please confirm licensing requirements with your state before applying for licensure or renewal.
 Last updated: 12/18/2016

 This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Minnesota.

-To become a certified teacher in Minnesota, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Minnesota, you will need to fulfill these requirements:

 The Minnesota Department of Education requires the following to apply for teacher certification in the state of Minnesota:

 - Complete a state-approved teacher preparation program from an accredited institution

 - Have passing scores on all required MTLE assessments

 - Complete an approved Human Relations program

 - Complete and pass background check and fingerprint clearance